gavinhenderson/open-crime/README.md

 ## General To-Dos

+- Import schema from a '.graphql' file using 'graphql-import'
 - Remove duplicated schema
-- Make sure &s are right
+- Make sure '&'s are right

 ## API To-Dos